It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-These short flight reports once appeared in the site blog page - that's the one you enter via the 'what's new!' site navigation link.
+These short flight reports once appeared as posts in the site-blog page, although that page is no longer present on this site.
+Below, the latest posts come first.
 Just scroll down and stop at any heading that appeals :-)

 Rok Wraps Up Testing

 There were just 5 minutes left to log.
-This was easily achieved in the gusty Moderate conditions today...
+This was easily achieved in the gusty moderate conditions today.

-In the end it wasn't necessary to go all the way to the beach to get
+In the end, it wasn't necessary to go all the way to the beach to get

 the last hour of flight time logged.
 The previous outing was in cool

-late-afternoon air which meant a more consistent average wind speed.
+late-afternoon air which meant a more consistent average wind-speed.

-Despite the breeze being rather gusty.
+That was despite the breeze being rather gusty.

+Today was another hyper-thermic situation with big gusts and big direction shifts.
 Prolonged lulls quickly brought the kite all the way down.

-thread out.
-The kite was being forced into the occasional loop by sheer
+The first flight lasted just 2 minutes despite having over 100 feet of thread out.
+The kite was being forced into the occasional loop by sheer gust strength!

 The second flight, on as much thread as I dared, lasted 8 minutes.
 For the purposes of the log, that was recorded as 5 minutes.

-Paper Rokkaku prototype.
+That's it now; exactly 3 hours of flight time have been logged for the MBK Paper Rokkaku prototype.
 The kite is still in good shape, I might add.

 I might not fly for several days now.
-Every spare minute will be spent cranking out the e-book 'Making The MBK Paper Rokkaku'.
+Every spare minute will be spent cranking out the e-book "Making The MBK Paper Rokkaku."

 On this site, there's more kite-making info than you can poke a stick at :-) Want to know the most convenient way of using it all?

 The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

 Every kite in every MBK series.

-Wings In Wind Gradient
+Wings in Wind Gradient

-It was late afternoon, with a cool, moderate breeze gusting across the small local reserve...
+It was late afternoon, with a cool moderate breeze gusting across the small local reserve.

 First up was the Paper Rokkaku prototype which now needed just over an hour of flying time to be certified for durability.
 The first flight was just 5 minutes and the second just 10 minutes, despite the boisterous gusts blowing paper rubbish across the grass.
-A sure sign of there being sufficient wind for any Paper Series kite!
+This was a sure sign of there being sufficient wind for any Paper Series kite!
 However, it was a small reserve and the amount of thread out was correspondingly short.
 This made it far harder for the kite to stay off the grass during longer lulls.

-Looking around I decided to really make the most of the wind direction and available space.
+Looking around, I decided to really make the most of the wind direction and available space.
 Hence perhaps another 10 or 15 meters of thread went out with the kite still clear of major obstacles.
-This really seemed to do the trick and the Rokkaku never came close to dropping out in a lull after that.
+This really seemed to do the trick and the rokkaku never came close to dropping out in a lull after that.

 In fact, the opposite reason kept the kite low from time to time—excessive wind speed.
 The kite would get forced down to within just a few meters of the ground.
 At this point, the slower air down there would allow the kite to stay airborne.
 Sooner or later a drop in wind speed would allow the kite to climb back up.

-The change in speed of airflow, from slowest at ground level to a maximum at some higher height is called wind gradient.
-The Rokkaku was making good use of it today, where the effect was most noticeable below about 50 feet of height.
+The change in speed of airflow, from slowest at ground level to a maximum at some higher height, is called wind gradient.
+The rokkaku was making good use of it today, where the effect was most noticeable below about 50 feet of height.
 In strong wind over rough terrain, the effect can exist right up to 1000 feet or so.

 Rok Climbing—And Descending

 Once again, a foray to a local reserve in the morning proved disappointing.
-But then, later...
+But then, later:

-Noticing some tree-waving going on outside, I hastened to get back out to the same reserve with the Paper Rokkaku.
-Also on board was the new Paper Sode with it's own winder.
-After some initial troubles with the thread catching and breaking over dry weeds, a good blast of warm air got the Rokkaku out on plenty of thread.
+Noticing some tree waving going on outside, I hastened to get back out to the same reserve with the Paper Rokkaku.
+Also on board was the new Paper Sode with its own winder.
+After some initial troubles with the thread catching and breaking over dry weeds, a good blast of warm air got the rokkaku out on plenty of thread.

 Despite the almost excessive wind speeds that were powering across the reserve, the lulls were just as extreme.
 To my surprise the Paper Rok was soon back on the deck!
 It wasn't long before another almighty gust got the little kite away once again.
 This time, I let out as much thread as I dared, given the available space.

 This flight lasted 15 minutes before a drawn-out lull once again grounded the kite.
-A re-launch resulted in a rather short flight, but I just let the kite sit there for a while.
+A relaunch resulted in a rather short flight, but I just let the kite sit there for a while.
 It was time to try out the new Paper Sode.
-The Sode flew very stable at modest wind speeds but will need more tail for the top end of the Moderate range.
-Anyway, back to the Rok...
+The sode flew very stable at modest wind speeds but will need more tail for the top end of the moderate range.
+Anyway, back to the rok.

 Retreating to the car after bringing the kite down, I realized that it had been most fortunate to still have the kite.
 It was resolved to only fly in safer coastal conditions from now on.
-At least until that 3 hour durability milestone comes up in the log...
+At least until that 3 hour durability milestone comes up in the log.

 A Rok Thrown High

-Earlier today the Paper Rokkaku failed to get much air-time, but during the afternoon, the breeze really picked up...
+Earlier today, the Paper Rokkaku failed to get much air-time, but during the afternoon the breeze really picked up.

 Phone in hand, I started timing shortly after starting to let out thread.
 There was ample wind strength and I certainly wasn't helping the kite stay airborne.

-By the time the Rokkaku was at around 50 feet off the ground, the Corellas decided to take off and have a look at the paper bird!
+By the time the rokkaku was at around 50 feet off the ground, the corellas decided to take off and have a look at the paper bird!
 Perhaps it's the flailing thin ribbons of paper that birds find so intriguing.
 There is constant movement and a rustling sound at most wind speeds.
 After wheeling around several times, passing close to the kite, the noisy pure-white birds were gone.

-Much of the time the kite was being blown down low.
+Much of the time, the kite was being blown down low.
 The full flight envelope was being explored!
-Standing directly underneath the kite I measured a gust to 26kph.
+Standing directly underneath the kite I measured a gust to 26 kph.
 No doubt things were even hairier up higher.

 The Paper Rokkaku kite climbed during drops in wind speed and occasionally soared even higher in small patches of weak rising air.

-A few drops of rain were falling but it was very minimal so I kept flying.
+A few drops of rain were falling, but it was very minimal so I kept flying.

 For nearly half the time during the flight I sat on a mound and watched the changing shape of the thread as tension rose and fell and wind shifts came through.
 It was just paper up there, doing all that flying.
 Magical.

-The little Rok put on a show, exhibiting a few different behaviors.
-For example, steady flight, flicking left and right in rough air, doing large arcs in fresh gusts, vertical dives and recoveries and drifting a long way left and right as the wind direction changed.
+The little rok put on a show, exhibiting a few different behaviors.
+For example, steady flight, flicking left and right in rough air, doing large arcs in fresh gusts, vertical dives and recoveries, and drifting a long way left and right as the wind direction changed.

-Finally, average wind speed dropped a little.
+Finally, the average wind speed dropped a little.
 The kite descended all the way to just 5 meters or so, before climbing away again.

 Not long after, raindrops became frequent and it was time to get the kite down in a real hurry.
-No damage done though.
+No damage was done though.